almeidas-tatiane/robust-api-performance/docs/create-jmeter-script.md

 - Click on Test Plan -> Add -> Non Test Elements-> HTTP(s) Test Script Recorder
 - At Target Controller select the Thread Group **Flow**
 - Click on Start
-- It will generated a certificate that will be used in Postman in the next step, this certificate
+- This will generate a certificate that will be used in Postman in the next step

 <img width="731" height="317" alt="image" src="https://github.com/user-attachments/assets/cb1b4fdb-5285-45f6-b97a-44865ec89641" />